Defined Benefit Pension Plans (DBPP)

 Enter contributions towards the DBPP if applicable

-Under Taxable Income Details on the Planning page, you'll see a reduction in the client's Taxable Income by the pension contribution amount.
+Under Taxable Income Details on the Planning page, you'll see the pension contribution amount be included in the Deductions column.
 To access this table, click the blue icon at the top of the Taxable Income column.

 Add a pension adjustment if applicable